stavinski/jython/README.md

 **Q.** How to actually remove the tab from the `JTabbedPane`?

-**A.** In order to actually allow the client to choose if the tab should be should be removed from the tabs (like providing a confirmation dialog) the mixin does not make any calls to the containing `JTabbedPane` in fact it knows nothing about it, instead an event is raised that can be listened to you can then use the following code to remove the tab:
+**A.** In order to actually allow the client to choose if the tab should be should be removed from the tabs (like providing a confirmation dialog) the mixin does not make any calls to the containing `JTabbedPane`, instead an event is raised that can be listened to you can then use the following code to remove the tab:

 ~~~python
 # tab and tabbedpane previously declared and current class implements TabComponentCloseListener